elp192/Group-Project/README.md

 - Then connect with PGAdmin to create the table .
 - We use pandas library and sqlalchemy to create a function (dbexport.py)
 - Added all the configuration in (config.py)which is added in gitignore
-- now , we use hotel_df1_clean data to pass through the database .
+- now , we use hotel_df1_clean data to used to run through codes and genrate the SQL table
 - This creates the csv file